Tutorial | Batch deployment basics (MLOps part 2)

 The reference documentation also covers how to modify deployment settings from the Project Deployer.

-Remap connections
+Remap connections#

-In the Settings tab of a deployment, you can further configure criteria around variables, connections, code environments, and scenarios.
+In the Settings tab of a deployment, you can configure criteria around variables, connections, code environments, and scenarios.

 Connection remapping, for example, is one setting that will commonly need to be configured.
 In many cases, organizations maintain different databases for development and production environments.
 If this is the case, you’ll need to remap the source connections used on the Design node to the target connections that should be used on the Automation node.